- Terry Gilliam

 - Release Date

 The world of Terry Gilliam’s Brazil has been subjugated by a paperwork-obsessed authority.
-Stamps, forms, and proper clearances wear down on and render all freedoms meaningless, the layers of inescapable officialdoms draining all humanity.
+Stamps, forms, and proper clearances wear down on and render freedoms meaningless, the layers of inescapable officialdoms draining all humanity.
 Inundated by this prevailing bureaucracy, which dominates nearly every aspect of human life, the film’s protagonist escapes through the only means available to him, his dreams, wherein he imagines himself a fanciful winged knight bound for love with an idealized damsel in distress.
-He tries to transmit that escapist gallantry from his dreamworld to his everyday life and finds reality’s obstacles are not so easy to maneuver; rather, they are piled upon one another so thick that they are impossible to overcome.
+He tries to transmit that escapist gallantry from his dreamworld to his everyday life and finds reality’s obstacles are not so easy to maneuver; rather, they are piled upon one another so high that they are impossible to overcome.
 The picture’s ultimate resignation that even in our dreams escape from The System remains unattainable materialized into a curious irony when a Hollywood producer nearly prevented Gilliam’s masterpiece, in its complete, cynical form, from being released.
 But after a long and dirty battle, Brazil triumphed and released unto the modern age a relevant, controversial, and visionary piece of cinema.
 Gilliam’s dream prevailed; however, if fighting within the film’s world, it might not have.

 Released in 1985, Brazil marks Gilliam’s fourth complete effort as a filmmaker and his most artistically accomplished motion picture.
 Characteristic for the director here are details that invade every frame and an unmistakable, inexpressible mythic quality that elevates the picture to something more than cinema.
 It is a world foreign and unfamiliar; and moreover, it’s so completely a director’s dreams and nightmares come to potent life.
 With its infiltrating ducts and cloudy dream sequences, Brazil looks and feels unlike any other film, unless it is a Terry Gilliam film.
 In its technical and design innovations, the film realizes the visual potency of a fever dream through tactile effects and endless creative facets, all filtered through Gilliam’s trademarked artistic energy, an exhaustive element where imagination and ambition combine into a force capable of great art and self-destruction in the same motion.
 This would be the first of many projects for Gilliam in which his production mirrored the film he sought to make, bringing into question the director’s unconscious desire to perpetuate a situation where his film must survive its battle to the screen before it can truly reach audiences.
 No other Gilliam film would reflect its making or this pattern in Gilliam’s career more than Brazil, and through its arrival realize his incredible vision in a victory over oppressive influences in the name of artistic singularity.